Matific/broken-down-models/docs/contributing.rst

 repository.
 Changes to code should be accompanied by respective changes to tests and documentation, where relevant.

-The project is tested against Python>=3.7 and supported versions of Django (2.2.x, 3.1.x, 3.2.x and 4.0.x at the time this is written).
+The project is tested against Python>=3.8 and supported versions of Django (3.2.x, 4.0.x and the upcoming 4.1.x at the time this is written), as well as Django's main branch.
 We strongly recommend the latest stable point-release of each of the above.